Imagine you hire a freelance writer and every time you give them a writing project, they deliver exactly what you had in mind.

 Clarity is kindness.
 With a fantastic writing brief, you’ll bring out the best work in your freelance writers––and they’ll love you forever while delivering their very best work.

-Plus, with the writing brief template included in my editor and content manager template bundle, you can spend less time fixing off-target freelance writing work and more time reaping its benefits.
+Plus, with the writing brief template included in my content manager template bundle, you can spend less time fixing off-target freelance writing work and more time reaping its benefits.